Allegheny-Mozilla-Fellows/EthicalCSWebsite/site/content/posts/privacy-and-security/index.md

 tags: ["Curricular Ethics"]
 featuredImage: "./security-banking.png"
 excerpt: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-created: 2020-08-01
+created: 2020-08-04
-updated: 2020-08-01
+updated: 2020-08-04
 ---

+Databases contain lots of information of a personal nature.
+This project is centered on being classroom lab that focuses on the ease to hack a database (i.e., maliciously extracting data by a simple means), the necessity of security systems to protect the data, and the ethics involved in the protection from the exploitation of personal information.
+With the creation of this web server connected to a database, this lab resembles a bank's website being hacked which brings real life questions to the forefront.

+The lab itself leads the students through a tutorial of what SQL injection is, how it works, and how it can be used to harm someone.
+Students can extract types of information like someone’s salary, address, marital status as well as many other personal details.

-"For my Mozilla project, I have created a web server that is connected to a database and the whole idea of this project is for the students to try and simulate hacking a website to extract valuable information.
-This web server kind of mimics what a bank website might be like.
-The type of information that the students can extract is someone’s salary, address, marital status as well as other information.
-The idea behind this is to think about the ethics of this.
-Just because you have the ability to hack something or someone, does that mean you should do it if it causes harm?"
+After the students are walked through this and learn the technical, they are then asked to reflect.
+The questions in this reflection guide students through ethical thinking.
+Just because you have the ability to hack something or someone, does that mean you should do it if it causes harm?
+Is it necessary for banks to ask and store all these personal details?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+This project, in summary, is to develop a students' understanding of how data, security and ethics must be carefully integrated to procure privacy.